 The content audit is one of the most critical tasks in any SEO campaign.
 It helps you discover what content needs to be improved and should be deleted from your website.

-Before creating a new page on your website, it’s best to do an advanced content audit.
+Before creating a new page on your website, doing an advanced content audit is best.
 This gives you a chance to analyze whether or not there is room for improvement.

 What is the primary purpose of a content audit?

 The purpose of content auditing is to check that all the content on your website is still relevant.
-It’s also used to remove any redundant or outdated information that may take up valuable space.
+It also removes redundant or outdated information that may take up valuable space.

 A content audit is a way to review your website and check for errors.
 You want to make sure that everything on your site fulfills its purpose.